 This is a very safe procedure with few risks.

-There is a risk of infection, which is very small and probably lies between 1 in 20,000 and 1 in 75,000 injections performed.
-The procedure should not be performed if there is broken skin or infection overlying the joint or if the joint may already be infected.
+There is a risk of infection, which is very small and probably lies between 1 in 20,000 and 1 in 75,000 injections carried out.
+The procedure should not be carried out if there is broken skin or infection overlying the joint at the site of needle placement or if the joint may already be infected.

-There are possible complications of the steroid injection, which include aggravation of the pain due to irritation of the joint lining by crystals in the steroid solution.
+There are possible complications of the steroid injection, which include aggravation of the pain due to a transient increase in synovitis from irritation of the joint lining by crystals in the steroid solution.

-If the steroid is not injected solely into the joint there is a risk of damage to the soft tissues at the injection site including atrophy of the skin or subcutaneous fat and rupture of the tendons around the joint.
+If the steroid is not injected solely into the joint, there is a risk of damage to the soft tissues at the injection site, including atrophy of the skin or subcutaneous fat and rupture or weakness of the tendons around the joint.

-Although the exact risk is not known, most doctors would advise against injection more than 3-4 times a year to avoid damage to the joint.
+Although the exact risk is not known, most doctors would advise against injection more than three or four times a year to avoid damage to the joint.

-Occasionally, people are allergic to the injected medication (as with any drug).
-The exact risk of this is not known but it seems to be very uncommon.
-The radiologist should be advised on the referral if there is known iodine allergy and/or a prior contrast reaction.
-An ultrasound guided injection does not use X-ray contrast (ICM) but this may be used if the injection is done using fluoroscopy or CT.
+Occasionally, people are allergic to the injected medication.
+The exact risk of this is not known, but it seems to be very uncommon.
+The radiologist should be advised on the referral if there is a known iodine allergy and/or a prior contrast reaction.
+An ultrasound-guided injection does not use X-ray contrast, but this may be used if the injection is carried out using fluoroscopy or CT.